dnvriend/type-classes-example/README.md

 ## Monoid
 [scalaz.Monoid](https://github.com/scalaz/scalaz/blob/v7.2.8/core/src/main/scala/scalaz/Monoid.scala): An associative binary operation with an identity element ('zero')

+Many semigroups have a special element 'zero' for which the binary operation `def append(left: A, right: A): A` with symbol `|+|` is the identity.
+Such a _semigroup-with-identity-element_ is called a monoid.

-Monoid instances must satisfy [[scalaz.Semigroup.SemigroupLaw]] and 2 additional laws:
+Monoid instances must satisfy the semigroup law and 2 additional laws:

 - __left identity__: 'forall a. append(zero, a) == a'
 - __right identity__: 'forall a. append(a, zero) == a'